izha135/CS351-Project-5---Distributed-Auction/README.md

 houses in order to avoid duplicate items being sold in different auction houses.

+The `Bank` can be stopped by writing 'stop' in the terminal.
+Will stop execution only if there are no users or houses connected to the bank.

 #### BankDisplay

 This is a nice graphical display showing most actions